-The Australian government's economic response helped business stability and kept Australians in jobs through the Job Keeper Payment and Boosting Cash Flow for Employers, and supported Australians in need with the Coronavirus Supplement and Early Release of Superannuation.
+The Australian government's economic response helped business stability and kept Australians in jobs through the Job Keeper Payment and Boosting Cash Flow for Employers, and supported Australians in need with the Coronavirus Supplement.

 The Government's response is now transitioning to ensure the Australian economy recovers strongly by targeting additional temporary support measures to boost household incomes, bring forward business and infrastructure investment activity, and drive the unemployment rate back down.
 The Government is continuing to support those sectors, regions and communities that face significant challenges.